amira-salama1/SQL_Projects-And-Visualizations/Logic and Expressions in Reporting/PowerBI/DAX/25 Days of DAX/Day 13 | How Many Lost customers in CY?.md

 Day 13 | How many lost customers/ Inactive customers in the Current year?

-  So, our flag here or criteria, is to calculate the latest purchase date, thenn filter on that to get the Inactive customers in the current year!
+  So, our flag here or criteria, is to calculate the latest purchase date, then filter on that to get the Count of Inactive customers in the current year!

 D13_Lost_Customers =